fsharp/fslang-design/RFCs/FS-1053-span.md

 * The main niggles left to sort out are indeed about readonly references, also ref this extension members.

+* Should implicit-dereference apply when calling arbitrary let-bound functions.
+We don't normally apply this kind of implicit rule for calling such functions, it's not clear we should do it.

 * Unfortunately F# doesn't compile
 ```